dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dceframe.md

 **Parameters**

-`strides`: The pixel values that stand for the strides of the `DCEFrame` image.
+`strides`: The pixel values that stand for the strides of the image.

 ## setPixelFormat

-Set the pixel format of the `DCEFrame` object.
+Set the pixel format of the image.

 ```java
 void setPixelFormat(int pixelFormat)